Handlebars (Flobots song)

 "Handlebars" is a song by Flobots.
 It was released as the first single from their debut album, Fight with Tools, and is the group's largest success, peaking at number 37 on the Billboard Hot 100 and number three on the Billboard Modern Rock Tracks chart.

 Background

-"Handlebars" was originally released in 2005 on the band's first EP, Flobots Present...Platypus, before being re-released on Fight with Tools two years later with a re-recorded vocal.
+"Handlebars" was originally released in 2005 on the band's first EP, Flobots Present...Platypus, before being re-released on Fight with Tools two years later with re-recorded vocals.
 The song won in a fan-voted local radio station contest at the end of 2007, giving the song the chance to be played on the station.
-The song was so popular that it was put into full rotation at the station by the end of January, attracting the attention of record companies.
-The Flobots ultimately signed with Universal Republic off the back of the single's success.
+The song was so popular that it was put into full rotation at the station by the end of January 2008, attracting the attention of record companies.
+Flobots ultimately signed with Universal Republic off the back of the single's success.

 In May 2019, Flobots sued YouTube user Logan Paul for copyright infringement over his 2017 single "No Handlebars".
 The group has requested all royalties for the song, which has earned Paul over $1 million since 2017.